 Reflectively scoring the positives and negatives of their online presence and activities with young people allows practitioners to gain an understanding of online risks and rewards from the young person’s perspective.
 This provides invaluable insight into young people’s life and significant opportunity for building on positives and safeguarding young people online.
 This mapping of risks and benefits will produce a child-centred visualisation of the young person’s risk and resilience profile based on their online identity and activities.
 The 10 Cs motivational approach creates a conversation that should lead to a shared understanding of risks and rewards and enable practitioners to generate shared goals to maximise the benefits and rewards while minimising the risk of harm for the young person with respect to each of the 10 Cs.
 For an example of using this tool with a young person, see Alex’s story.

-Working Together to Safeguard Children (2018) sets out the ‘principles and parameters of a good [statutory social work] assessment; and includes assessment framework or the ‘assessment triangle’ of child’s developmental needs, parenting capacity and family and environmental factors as a foundation for a comprehensive and systematic assessment of needs and risks.
-However, given the changing context of children and young people’s lives and the importance and impact of online activities and identities, we believe it is essential that assessment framework include the digital dimension of children and young people’s lives and their online experiences in the assessment framework.
+conceptual model is the best way to deliver a comprehensive assessment for all children.”
+The 2023 version of the statutory guidance continues to offer the familiar ‘assessment triangle’ of child’s developmental needs, parenting capacity and family and environmental factors as a key example of an assessment framework for a comprehensive and systematic assessment of needs and risks.
+Given the changing context of children and young people’s lives and the importance and impact of online activities and identities, we believe it is essential that assessment framework include the digital dimension of children and young people’s lives and their online experiences in the assessment framework.

 Including the 10 Cs creates an ‘assessment diamond’ and offers a systematic approach for assessment of online and offline risks and holistic safeguarding of children and young people both online and offline (Buzzi, Megele and Blackmore, 2020 – see the Social Work England and PCFSW guide).